srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. Verify that the IoT Edge virtual machine has been deployed successfully.

-    You can check the Notification pane i nthe Azure portal.
+    You can check the Notification pane in the Azure portal.

 1. On the Azure portal menu, click **Resource groups**.